asiddiki98/Dino-Jump/README.md

 # Dino Might
 Dino Might is a game created using Vanilla JavaScript and CSS.
 Press spacebar to jump over the dynamite and avoid getting blasted to bits.
-As you your score gets higher, the dynamite will come at you faster and faster.
+As your score gets higher, the dynamite will come at you faster and faster.
 Time your jumps accurately to make sure you dont get blown into extinction.

 [Live Demo](https://asiddiki98.github.io/Dino-Might/)